 Once you have registered with HQ/HA as per Step 1 above we will send you an email containing an invoice and a link to make payment online via credit card.
 Simply click on the "Pay Fees" button to be directed to an online payment portal to complete your Hockey Burleigh Fee payment.

-NOTE: Hockey Burleigh fees must be paid prior to players taking the field.
+NOTE: Hockey Burleigh fees must be paid prior to players being selected and taking the field.

 Hockey Burleigh Fee Payment Plans